Grace v. Barr

 In August 2018, twelve asylum seekers from El Salvador, Guatemala, and Honduras filed a lawsuit in district court challenging Sessions’ decision and the policy memorandum.
 In December 2018, the district court ruled in the plaintiffs’ favor and permanently enjoined the government from applying these new policies.
 The government then appealed to the D.C.
 Circuit, and CAC filed an amici curiae on behalf of current members of Congress and bipartisan former members of Congress in support of those challenging the new Trump Administration rules.

 Second, the new rules violate the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA).
 In passing that legislation, Congress struck a careful balance between the need to enhance immigration controls and the need to make sure that people with potentially valid asylum claims would not be summarily forced back to their countries of persecution.
 Congress achieved that balance by shielding individuals who express a fear of persecution from expedited removal if they can surmount a threshold screening process meant only to establish that their claims are “credible” and offer “a significant possibility” of making them eligible for asylum.
 This generous standard was designed to exclude only those who “indisputably” have no right to claim protection as refugees.
-The new rules are inconsistent with the low bar that Congress adopted.

 August 1, 2019